 Some people feel uncomfortable about making claims against the NHS.

 A successful cerebral palsy claim is not a victory for anyone, and nor is the compensation recovered a windfall.
 Equally, no monetary compensation can ever compensate for a person getting cerebral palsy.

 A child with cerebral palsy cannot physically be put back into the position they were in before the negligence occurred.
 Compensation ensures their family can afford the care and rehabilitation needed to make their life as comfortable and fulfilling as possible.

 How do I fund the cost of bringing a cerebral palsy claim?

-Should legal aid not be available to you, for whatever reason, they may still be able to take on your claim on a No Win, No Fee basis.
+Alternatively, the solicitors will take on your claim on a No Win, No Fee basis.

 Ready To Start Your Claim?

 Our friendly, expert personal injury solicitors are here to help you.